The Beer Hog opens in Pelham - Shelby County Reporter

 “We have a restaurant license now, so we will be a full-blown pizza spot now.
 We will serve pizza and salads,” Lawrence said.
 “We will also have liquor now.
 We will try to be bourbon and whiskey forward.
 We will treat whiskey the same way we treat the beer with whiskey flights for people to try.
 We are also doing cocktails.”

-Aside from new offerings like these, The Beer Hog will also continue to offer a wide selection of craft beers.
-Which includes 64 color coded beers that the establishment has on tap.
+Aside from new offerings like these, The Beer Hog will also continue to offer a wide selection of 64 color-coded craft beers on tap.

 “We are a craft beer bar, a place where you can experience the joys of craft beer,” Lawrence explained.
 “Now we have fresh pizza, liquor and cocktails, but it is the beer that really sets us apart.”